webserverdude/my-mm2022-lab-guide/README.md

 From here on you can follow the [lab guides](https://github.com/f5devcentral/nginx_microservices_march_labs).

 ## Problems observed
-The lab guide mentions a couple of times that you can run commands like `minikube service podinfo` and this will display a chart like this and it would open the service in your browser.
+The lab guide mentions a couple of times that you can run commands like `minikube service podinfo` and this will display a chart like the one below and it would open the service in your browser.
 ```bash
 $ minikube service podinfo
 |-----------|---------|-------------|---------------------------|